jcopperman/hotelcalifornia/README.md

 ## PART 2: Test Automation with .NET

 ### Automation Summary
-Technology: .NET Core project using NUnit and Selenium Webdriver which is deployed through Travis CI
+Technology: .NET Core project using NUnit and Selenium Webdriver which is deployed via Travis CI